ChinonsoChima/Git-Collab/README.md

 * Added definition and example for Master Branch - Orville
 * Added two topics to GitFlow Workflow Explanation - Orville
 * Added a paragraph to GitFlow Workflow Explanation - Orville
+* Added a paragraph to GitFlow Workflow Explanation - Orville

 ## Sources